 Instructions

-- In a medium mixing bowl, toss potato wedges with olive oil and set aside.
+• In a medium mixing bowl, toss potato wedges with oil and set aside.

-- Sprinkle 3 - 4 tablespoons of the spice blend over the potato wedges and toss to combine.
-(Use 3 tbsp if you don't like strong seasoning, 4 tbsp if you do)
+• Sprinkle 1 1/2 – 2 tablespoons of the spice blend over the potato wedges and toss to combine.
+(Use less if you don't like strong seasoning, more if you do)

-- Place potato wedges on grill and cook for 10 minutes.
-Flip potatoes over and cook for an additional 10 minutes (lowering temperature of the grill if necessary), or until potatoes are cooked through.
+• Place potato wedges on grill and cook for 10 minutes.
+Flip potatoes over and cook for an additional 10 minutes (lowering temperature of the grill if they are starting to get too dark), or until potatoes are cooked through.

-- Make dipping sauce by combining 1 cup mayonnaise with 1 tablespoon of spice blend and stir to combine.
+• Make dipping sauce by combining 1/2 cup mayonnaise with 1 1/2 teaspoons of spice blend and stir to combine.

 Notes